 As I have walked and run without earbuds outside over the years I have really been amazed at how incredible the benefits are to my mind.
 Mindfulness meditation (see my post on Mindfulness) is about learning how to be present in your mind and in the moment you are in at the time.
 When I am walking and running I love to be aware of how my body is feeling, what my brain is thinking, and I frequently have inspiration come to mind about challenges that I am dealing with at that time.

 The change of scenery has interesting psychological benefits.
 First, when you are running outside you can see how far you have come and there is a feeling of accomplishment.
 You feel like you are getting somewhere.
 There are changes in elevation or terrain that keep your brain active and engaged.

 There are also the benefits of seeing different scenery to your mind.
 Whether you are in the city, suburbs or country, there is always something to interest your brain.
 When we lived in a small town I had a favorite run that would take me past a field where cows grazed.
 When I ran in the city I found the buildings and people interesting to look at, which brings up another benefit to running outside–people.

 I love the semi-social nature of running outside.
 When you pass someone else you can wave or smile at them which gives you a sense of community and the act of smiling can help you feel better emotionally.
 I have had times, too, when I have been part of a running club or walked with friends, and that social connection has improved my emotional wellbeing.

 As moms we have built-in sources of stress and demands on our time and energy that test us on a daily basis.
-When you combine this with a mood disorder like Bipolar Disorder it can feel like a losing battle.
-But when you have a simple, convenient, efficient form of exercise that can help your physical and emotional health, you can develop a habit that will be another step on your path to living well and healthy with Bipolar Disorder.
+When you combine this with a mood disorder like bipolar disorder it can feel like a losing battle.
+But when you have a simple, convenient, efficient form of exercise as part of your self-care routine that can help your physical and emotional health, you can develop a habit that will be another step on your path to living well and healthy with bipolar disorder.